Updated: April 21st, 2018

 Howard Tibbals is a man known for… well, I couldn’t find anything he’s known for other than building this:

 …a supposed million-piece miniature circus.
 He started building it in 1943 and here it is today, weirding out visitors of all ages.
 I guess everyone’s gotta have their hobbies.
 Mine are blogging and hiding from people I don’t want to talk to.
 For some, it’s mastering stunted emotional development well into late adulthood.
-But the reason this part of the circus museum is named for him might have a little more to do with the $10.5 million he donated to the “cause,” a term I use extremely loosely.
+But the reason this part of the Ringling Brothers Circus Museum is named for him might have a little more to do with the $10.5 million he donated to the “cause,” a term I use extremely loosely.
 Where he got that money, I don’t know but I’m sure it had little (heh) to do with building miniature circuses.
 Howard Tibbals = a lil bit creepy.

 Side note: Is anyone going to mention that gaping hole outside the tent at the bottom right?
 What aspect of the circus is that exactly?
 Please leave your conjecture below.

 The Tibbals Learning Center is what I actually thought was the Ringling Brothers Circus Museum when I entered.
 It was only after I exited the building and looked at my map that I realized I had not yet visited the “circus museum.”
 “You mean… th-th-there’s more?”
 They should really consider rewording the whole shebang.

 The Ringling Brothers Circus Museum is something else entirely (only not really).
 The Circus Museum is a large, dark warehouse.
 Much darker than in these photos improved by the grace of increased exposure.
 The door from the outside looks like the side door to a movie theater and not at all like a museum entrance.
 (I was confused for the majority of the day.)
 It houses original train cars and equipment from the circus’s early days when the “circus coming to town” was a grand event and not the caravan of dingy semi-trucks and diesel fumes that it is today.